Senior School Pathways

 - General Pathway Program (Non-University)

-All students will study six (6) course equivalents in Year 11 and six (6) course equivalents in Year 12.
+All students will study six (6) course equivalents in Year 11 and six (6) in Year 12.
 Once a student has commenced their program of study, the College encourages students to continue with the same courses into Year 12.
-Course changes are usually only considered where the program of study is too difficult for that student.
+Course changes are usually only considered where the program of study could be easier for that student.

-Ashdale Secondary College is at the forefront of curriculum innovation, offering an extensive array of courses aimed at accommodating the diverse needs of our students.
-We offer an extensive counselling program for all Year 10 students as they consider their Year 11 and 12 course selections.
-This counselling is based on selection for success in desired career pathways.
+Ashdale Secondary College is at the forefront of curriculum innovation, offering an extensive array of courses to accommodate our students’ diverse needs.
+We provide a comprehensive counselling program for all Year 10 students as they consider their Year 11 and 12 course selections.
+This counselling is based on preference for success in desired career pathways.
 All parents are encouraged to engage in this process and to consider the recommendations on course selections as suggested by the classroom teachers.
 The counselling will continue through to the end of Year 12.

 ATAR (University) Pathway Courses

-These courses are examined externally for the purposes of university entrance.
-Students will be required to study a minimum of five ATAR courses in Year 11 and subsequently the corresponding five ATAR courses in Year 12.
+These courses are examined externally for university entrance.
+Students will be required to study a minimum of five ATAR courses in Year 11 and, subsequently, the corresponding five ATAR courses in Year 12.
 Students will also be required to complete a Certificate II or higher.
-A one year certificate course is recommended for Year 11 students in the ATAR pathway.
+A one-year certificate course is recommended for Year 11 students in the ATAR pathway.

 For ATAR courses studied in Year 12, in addition to the grade (determined by the College), students are required to complete an external exam for each course.
 The final mark for each course is 50% of their school mark and 50% of the mark attained in the external exam.